Title

 For more information, please visit www.P65Warnings.ca.gov.

-- Q: How many pages does 'A History of Reading in the West' contain?
-A: This book contains a total of 478 pages.
+- Q: How many pages are in 'A History of Reading in the West'?
+A: This book contains four hundred seventy-eight pages.
+It provides extensive insights into the evolution of reading in Western civilization.